project-iris/iris-go/README.md

 ### Additional goodies

-A demo presentation is also available, touching on all the features of the library through a handful of challenges and their solutions.
-The recommended version is the [playground](http://play.iris.karalabe.com/talks/binds/go.slide), containing modifiable and executable code snippets.
-A [read only version](http://iris.karalabe.com/talks/binds/go.slide) is also available.
+You can find a teaser presentation, touching on all the key features of the library through a handful of challenges and their solutions.
+The recommended version is the [playground](http://play.iris.karalabe.com/talks/binds/go.slide), containing modifiable and executable code snippets, but a [read only](http://iris.karalabe.com/talks/binds/go.slide) one is also available.

   Contributions
 -----------------